malekelkssas/learn-phaser/README.md

   - The positive y is down
 - The Image and resources
   - Its origin at the center of the image/resource
-  - To make an image aligned with the scene origin you may do something like this:
+  - To make an image aligned with the scene center you may do something like this:
     ```javascript
     this.add.image(config.width / 2, config.height / 2, key)
     ```